Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 By default, `zCArchiver` allows to store properties of the following types:

 - **Int** - A regular 32-bit integer.
-In ASCII mode its stored as `name=int:1`, while in Binary mode it's just the value stored as 4 bytes.
+In ASCII mode int gets stored as `name=int:1`, while in Binary mode it's just the raw value stored as 4 bytes.

 - **Byte** - A 8-bit integer.
 ASCII mode doesn't differentiate between Int and Byte, so this will be stored as `name=int:1` regardless.
 Binary mode stores only the single byte.